 Florida Housing Finance Corp: This state agency provides several down payment assistance programs to buyers across the state that provide low-cost second mortgages that may be helpful to borrowers who don’t have the cash on hand to make a down payment.
 Each of the three programs have specific terms.
 For example, borrowers in the FL Assist program can defer a second mortgage up to $7,500 that they use as a down payment until they sell their home, while the HFA Advantage PLUS Second Mortgage program provides buyers with low-rate second mortgages that are forgiven at a rate of 20% per year over their five-year terms.

-Federal Housing Administration (FHA): Loans backed by the FHA and offered through private lenders are a popular option, particularly for lower-income borrowers and/or those with medium to low credit scores.
+Federal Housing Administration (FHA): Mortgage loans backed by the FHA and offered through private lenders are a popular option, particularly for lower-income borrowers and/or those with medium to low credit scores.
 Loan limits vary across the country, and even by county.
 In most of Florida, the limit for an FHA-backed mortgage on a single-family home is $331,760, but it’s typically higher in counties that lie partially or entirely in metro areas.
 So that means in counties like Duval and St. Johns, part of the Jacksonville metro area, the limit is $371,750.
 Before checking all your options, be sure to consider the FHA limits in your Florida county.

-U.S. Department of Agriculture (USDA): The USDA Rural Development Single Family Housing Direct Loan Program provides loans to purchase homes in rural areas and other small cities and towns, but the eligibility limits depend on household income and size.
+U.S. Department of Agriculture (USDA): The USDA Rural Development Single Family Housing Direct Loan Program provides mortgage loans to purchase homes in rural areas and other small cities and towns, but the eligibility limits depend on household income and size.
 Here’s a look at the limits to be considered a low-income, four-person family in metro areas and counties in Florida:

 • Cape Coral-Fort Myers: $55,100